 - Unique Photography Opportunities

 For photographers, a self-drive safari can be especially rewarding.
 Since you’re in control of the vehicle, you can spend as much time as you need to capture the perfect shot.
-Whether you’re waiting for the ideal light, observing animal behaviour, or setting up for a particular angle, you have the freedom to wait and experiment.
+Whether you’re waiting for the ideal light, observing animal behavior, or setting up for a particular angle, you have the freedom to wait and experiment.
 Unlike guided safaris, where you may feel pressured to move on, a self-drive lets you take your time and capture your unique view of East Africa’s wildlife and scenery.

 - Comfort and Familiarity of Your Own Space